NuttyCoder/Arduino.1/README.md

+Idea -
+Hybrid Approach:
+For the Hydropnoics/water-quality use The Arduino to read the  analog values (pH, EC, water level) and then send the data  to the Raspberry Pi over serial USB.
+The Pi can then log the data, render a web front end, or run further analysis.

+Calibration:
+For pH and EC/TDS sensors
+For pH and EC/TDS sensors especially, you must perform calibrations against known solutions.
+Document the calibration curves and – if possible – store calibration constants so your code applies the correct conversions.

+Libraries and Dependencies:
+Ensure that you have installed the proper libraries (e.g., Adafruit’s libraries for DHT and smbus for I²C) and that you’ve enabled interfaces (SPI for the MCP3008, I²C for pH and EC sensors) in the Raspberry Pi configuration

+Testing and Debugging:
+Always test and verify one sensor at a time.
+Use serial monitors (or terminal output) to see your sensor’s raw values before applying conversion formulas.

+By following these guidelines and adapting the sample code to your specific sensor models (and reading their datasheets for any idiosyncrasies in communication protocols), you’ll be well on your way to integrating a temperature sensor, pH sensor, EC/TDS sensor, and water level sensor using your Raspberry Pi and the Elegoo Uno R3.
+This approach lays a practical foundation for everything from environmental monitoring to automated hydroponics systems.

 # Arduino.1
 This is an approach that assigns the heavy lifting of sensor sampling to the Elegoo Uno R3 (acting as an I²C slave), while the Raspberry Pi (acting as the I²C master) periodically polls the Uno to retrieve up‑to‑date sensor values.